|

 -

 In summary, while LADN focuses on the localized optimization of network services, DNN facilitates the connection to these services by identifying the LADN as the destination for user data traffic.
-Together, they enhance the 5G network's ability to deliver specialized, high-quality services where they are most needed.
+Together, they enhance the 5G network's ability to deliver specialized, high-quality services where they are most needed, while maintaining strict control over access and resource allocation.